Euchie23/SquidStock/notebooks/Biomass_Forecasting/README.md

 - **E(t) linear composition:**
   Future iterations could apply **PCA-derived weighting** or include **SSH, mixed-layer depth**, or **wind anomalies**.
 - **Spatial homogeneity:**
   Model is non-spatial; a **spatiotemporal EDSPM** could reveal distributional shifts under climate forcing.
+- **Single thermal optimum assumption:**
+  The model assumes one optimal temperature for growth, but Illex argentinus exhibits stage-specific and spatial thermal preferences   (warm spawning vs cold feeding grounds), which are not captured.
+- **No migration dynamics:**
+  The species undergoes large-scale seasonal migrations between the Brazil and Malvinas currents; the model treats biomass as spatially fixed, potentially misrepresenting environmental effects.
+- **No explicit productivity (upwelling) effects:**
+  Cold, nutrient-rich waters enhance prey availability in reality, but the model links temperature directly to growth, potentially misclassifying productive cold habitats as suboptimal.

 ---

 ## 🧭 Summary Statement

 *Illex argentinus* populations show **climate sensitivity without instability** — a hallmark of resilient but responsive species.
-Under moderate warming, biomass gains are **short-lived**, CPUE decouples from true abundance, and environmental cycles strengthen but stay rhythmic.
+Under moderate warming, biomass increases in the model due to improved alignment with a thermal optimum; however, this response likely overestimates real-world benefits because key ecological processes (migration, spatial structure, and productivity gradients) are not explicitly represented.
 The EDSPM framework therefore provides a realistic, mechanistic basis for **forecasting squid productivity under changing ocean conditions.**
 In practice, this framework enables agencies and consultancies to stress-test seasonal management strategies under plausible climate scenarios before implementation, rather than reacting to CPUE signals after change has already occurred.